leonprou/Grants-Program/applications/address-book.md

 ### Overview

-The project introduces an address book to the Polymesh portal, allowing users to assign name tags to common contracts using either DID or address.
+The project introduces an address book to the Polymesh portal, allowing users to assign name tags to DID and its the associated keys.
 This addition aims to enhance the overall user experience of the portal, making it easy to perform and oversee transactions with the help of the address book.

 ### Project Details

 #### Address Book Page

-When accessing the address book page, user is presented with a table displaying address book entities with fields such as name tag, DID, and address (or a list of them).
+When accessing the address book page, user is presented with a table displaying address book entities with fields such as name tag, DID, and key (primary).
 The available actions include adding, removing, or editing items within the address book.
 Users can conveniently search the address book, and there are options for exporting and importing items to and from CSV

 The address book entities are stored in local storage, making it accessible within the user's browser environment only.

 ![Examplle mock](image.png)

+#### Address Entity popup

+The address entity popup appears whenever a user intends to add, edit, or simply view an address book entity.
+Also it includes a dedicated field for textual notes.
+Additionally, when a DID is inputted, the associated account keys are automatically retrieved presented to the user.

 #### Name tag funcionality

-The name tag will be displayed alongside the user's DID or address on all portal screens.
+The name tag will be displayed alongside the user's DID on all portal screens.
 Additionally, when performing transfers and other actions, users can select a recipient by the name tag, while the associated DID is automatically fetched in the background.
+Displaying the user tag instead of keys associated with the DID can also be done if it heplful.

 ![Mock](image-1.png)